 - Animal-Themed Superbeing: Like her grandfather, who built her suit and taught her how to fly, she has a bird motif.

 - Anti-Hero: She's committed to justice and teams up with Spider-Man to take down Tombstone's men and some crooked cops.
 She's also got a brutal streak and Miles regularly has to talk her out of some more extreme actions.

-- Love at First Sight: Miles develops a crush on her the moment he sees her, comparing her to an angel (up until he remembers that she hospitalized about a dozen of Tombstone's henchmen).
+- Head-Turning Beauty: Miles develops a crush on her the moment he sees her, comparing her to an angel (up until he remembers that she hospitalized about a dozen of Tombstone's henchmen).

 - Morality Pet: To the Vulture, who, to Tiana's memory, has never been anything but a devoted and loving granddad.
 After his son Frankie abandoned little Tiana and her mom, Adrian went out of his way to provide for them, and made sure that every penny he gave them came from a legitimate source.
 Following her mother's death, Adrian encouraged her to follow her dreams of becoming an artist by moving to his Brooklyn address.
 While she's at it, she's decided to use the skills he taught her to take a stab at the superhero gig.